SquadFM/Squad-Field-Manual/README.md

 * LAT - Light Anti-Tank
 * LAV - Light Armored Vehicle, an eight-wheeled amphibious armored reconnaissance vehicle
 * LAW - Light Anti-Tank Weapon; M72-LAW, US-specific LAT weapon
+* Layer - The layout of the capture points on the map
 * Leapfrogging - One fireteam advances while the other fireteam covers them
 * LEL - Laughing extra loud, Sarcastic lol
 * Lima Charlie - Loud and Clear (as a response when someone asks on the radio how you read them)